About the role

 Read the Workforce Requests Portal user guide

-Become a BCG authorised vaccinator
+Become a BCG endorsed vaccinator

 Only authorised vaccinators can apply to become BCG vaccinators via a BCG endorsement.